ryanfreckleton/gitlab-ce/doc/user/project/issues/index.md

 On an issue’s page, you can view all aspects of the issue, and you can also modify them if you you have the necessary [permissions](../../../permissions.md).

-For more information, see the Issue Boards page.
+For more information, see the [Issue Functionalities](issues_functionalities.md) page.

 ### Issues list

 ![Project issues list view](img/project_issues_list_view.png)

 On the Issues List, you can view all issues in the current project, or from multiple projects when opening the Issues List from the higher-level group context.
-Filter the issue list by any search query and/or specific meta, such as label(s), assignees(s), and much more.
-From this view, you can also make certain changes in bulk to the displayed issues.
+Filter the issue list by [any search query](,,/../search/index.md#issues-and-merge-requests-per-project) and/or specific metadata, such as label(s), assignees(s), status, and more.
+From this view, you can also make certain changes [in bulk](../bulk_editing.md) to the displayed issues.

 For more information, see the [Issue Functioinalities](issues_functionalities.md) page.